Learn about actual and potential costs

 Buyers should include the date of the beginning of services, as well as any options for renewal of services.

 Evaluate major factors to mitigate risk

-The supply chain for billboard advertising exhibits a medium level of risk in 2018.
-Billboard manufacturers, graphic designers and market research firms are all subject to high levels of competition, which can lead to declining revenue and lower profit margins for these upstream providers.
-Reduced profit can, in turn, put...
+The supply chain for billboard advertising exhibits a medium level of risk in 2021.
+Key upstream suppliers include billboard manufacturers, graphic designers and market research firms.
+These upstream markets are all subject to high levels of competition, which can lead to declining revenue and lower profit margins for these upstream...
 Subscribe to learn more.